 Lender Types for Commercial Vehicle Financing

-The right lender for a commercial vehicle loan depends on your vehicle class, loan size, and how fast you need to close.
-Captive manufacturer financing from Ford Commercial, Ram Commercial, and similar programs often offers the most competitive rates on new vehicles, especially when manufacturers are running promotional programs.
+The right lender depends on your vehicle class, loan size, and timeline.
+Captive manufacturer financing from Ford and Ram offers competitive rates.

-Traditional bank and credit union commercial auto programs work well for businesses with established relationships and solid financials.
-Banks are typically slower to approve than online lenders but offer longer terms and larger loan amounts for fleet purchases.
+Banks are slower to approve than online lenders.
+They offer longer terms and larger amounts for fleet purchases.

 Fleet Financing vs. Single-Vehicle Loans

-Volume purchasing delivers rate discounts when you finance five or more vehicles at once.
-Discounts typically range from 0.5 to 1.5 percentage points below single-vehicle rates, which adds up quickly on a fleet of ten or twenty trucks.
+Volume purchasing delivers rate discounts when you finance five or more vehicles.
+Discounts typically range from 0.5 to 1.5 percentage points below single-vehicle rates.

 Contractor Fleet